nadhack/xmas_star/README.md

-# xmas_star
+# WiFi connected Christmas Star
-Hardware and software for Christmas star project
+Hardware and software for the WiFi connected Christmas star project